saliehendricks/kuegiBot/README.md

 BTC: bc1qj0pnmdfcmssfdwqsts0vlgk59hcnjac6l9wf4f

+## story time

+i write twitter threads about my journey and the bot. you can either follow me there @mkuegi or read them [here](docs/aboutCodingABot/readme.md)

 # Getting started

 This section describes how to get the environment (i highly recommend virtual environments) set up to run the bot (backtest and trading).
 As mentioned before, this is highly experimental and use of the bot on real money is not recommended unless you *really* know what you are doing.